sloanahrens/emberlastic-table/README.md

 }
 ```

-'representative_document' is not used in the code anywhere and can be safely discarded, or replaced with a representative document from your data for reference.
+`representative_document` is not used in the code anywhere and can be safely discarded, or replaced with a representative document from your data for reference.

-'model_base' is used by Ember to construct the model.
+`model_base` is used by Ember to construct the model.

 ```javascript
 window.qbox_table_config = {